LeTurt333/cosmos-notebook/contract-design-patterns/struct-variants.md

 ---
 ---
+Ignore the following, incomplete

-# Getting storage data from a map: in prog
+# Incomplete-- Getting storage data from a map

 - If you are using storing data within a `Map`, CosmWasm has multiple tools to get data from that map